My tomato plants have grown huge, but have not produced flowers for fruit. The same goes for my pepper plants. What could be wrong?

 When I planted my tomatoes it had blooms.
 There are 1 or 2 big green tomatoes on the plants.
 They stopped blooming and where the bloom should be, they've turned a blackish color.
 The tomatoes that are on the plants look great and are growing everyday, just no new blooms.
 Any information would help, what is the cause, how can I cure it?

 Check the packet label.
 You may have purchased and planted a tomato that flowers once and then puts all of its energy into developing those flowers that have become fruits.

 I am a new gardener to planting in pots on our deck.
 We have 28 tomato plants and all except four have blooms.
-Others have bloomed and now have nice tomatoes setting on.
-Why are four of the plants without any blooms at all?
-They are almost 5 ft. tall.

 What makes tomatoes not have any blossoms on them?